 COMMUNITY: Chapala and nearby Ajijic have dozens of cafes and galleries, art openings, and hundreds of artists to connect or study with.
 Everything you need is within walking distance and our bus service is frequent and inexpensive.
 This is a safe place to live, work and the residency houses are secure.

 COSTS: This is a free one-month residency.
 Your residency offers you a private, fully equipped live/work space, free wi-fi, weekly maid service, a food stipend of $1,000 pesos plus all utilities.
 You will only need to pay for your laundry, local transportation, entertainment and additional food.
 International calls can be made via skype.
 You are responsible for your travel to and from Mexico.
-Depending on your arrival and departure times, our Program Administrator, Alberto Alvarado, may be able to pick you up at the airport.
-If not, it is easy to arrange an airport taxi which will cost $400 - 500 pesos each way depending on the time of day you travel.
+It is easy to take an airport taxi which will cost approximately $400 pesos each way depending on the time of day you travel.

 MISC: Although speaking a little Spanish will make your time here more culturally integrated, you do not need to speak the language to get what you need.
 Food is inexpensive in Mexico, typically costing about $20/week US.
 Eating out is quite affordable with meals costing $3 - 10 US.
 You are just a 5 minute walk from many stores and restaurants.

-HOUSE RULES: Your spouse/significant other is welcome to join you.
+HOUSE RULES: Your spouse/significant other is welcome to join you if we have bed space (this is not always possible) and we have a surcharge of $200.
 Your children, guests and pets are not permitted (there are many bed and breakfast hotels nearby for visitors).
 Smoking and firearms are expressly prohibited.

-RESIDENCY DATES: Our new summer residency program offers 1, 2 and 3-month residencies in June, July and August 2014.
-Our winter residency runs December 16, 2014 - January 16, 2015.
-The Spring residency runs May 1 - May 31, 2015.
-Additional residencies will be announced to our mailing list.
-To add your name, please click on the box at the top of the webpage.
+RESIDENCY DATES: The 2016 Winter residency runs December 14, 2016 - January 13, 2017.
+To add your name to our mailing list, please click on the box at the top of the webpage.
 You may also write to us in either English or Spanish at firstname.lastname@example.org

-SPRING DEADLINE AND NOTIFICATION: The deadline for the Summer Residency is Midnight Mountain Time on Saturday April 5, 2014.
-Applicants will be notified no later than April 26, 2014.
+WINTER DEADLINE AND NOTIFICATION: The deadline for the Winter 2016 Residency is Midnight Mountain Time on Sunday August 7, 2016.
+Applicants will be notified no later than Sunday, October 18, 2016

-APPLICATION GUIDELINES: You must submit your application through the CAFE website: https://www.callforentry.org/ Applications without work samples will not be considered (3 images for Visual Artists, 1 -2 videos for Musicians, 5 page writing sample for Writers.
+APPLICATION GUIDELINES: You MUST submit your application through the CAFE website: www.callforentry.org Applications without work samples will not be considered.
+Applicants can upload 3 images for Visual Artists, 1 -2 videos/audios for Musicians, and a 5-page writing sample for Writers (10 pages for Playwrights).
 Please familiarize yourself with CAFE which is a great website with many other artist listings and opportunities (see specifications below for more details).